Mental health services for schools in Northern Ireland

 - Online counselling: Do you have online counselling available in your local area? (e.g. organisations such as Kooth or The Mix – these services are mainly targeted at children aged 11 and up).

-- Helplines: Do you know about national helplines for children and for their families?
+- Helplines: Do you know about national helplines for children and young people, and for their families?
 Helplines NI is a directory of all helplines available, searchable by topic.
-These are not long-term solutions for children’s and families’ needs but can offer advice, self-management strategies and help children while they are waiting to access local support.
+These are not long-term solutions for children’s and families’ needs but can offer advice, self-management strategies and help children and young people while they are waiting to access local support.